Mutual funds are still considered one of the easiest, simplest and most affordable ways to invest in the funds market.

 For example, you invest $5,000 in a mutual fund charging 6% back-end sales load and when buying a fund’s shares you will have $5,000.
 Should you sell the share, the fund will impose the charge.

 Some mutual funds have fees when investors redeem their shares.
 Usually, it’s a percentage of the redemption price and its purpose is to discourage traders from short-term investments.
-Unlike back-end loads which are used to pay a broker his commission, these fees go back to the fund itself.
+Unlike back-end loads that are used to pay a broker his commission, these fees go back to the fund itself.

-Some of the other shareholder fees might include account fee, purchase fee and exchange fee.
-Some funds impose account fee for maintenance of your account.
+Some of the other shareholder fees might include account fees, purchase fees, and exchange fees.
+Some funds impose an account fee for the maintenance of your account.
 Most mutual funds charge an exchange fee if an investor transfer shares from one fund to another.

 Purchase fees are imposed when a trader buys shares from the funds.
 This fee is not the same as a front-end load, and the former is distributed to the fund itself and the latter to the broker.

 All mutual funds have a team of pros and advisers and you, as an investor, should pay them for their services – researching and picking up the best assets and managing the investment portfolio in general.
 Each fund has a management fee and it’s usually a percentage of the total value of the fund.
 The range of management fee is normally between 0.10% and 2%.

 Also known as marketing or 12b-1 fees.
 Distribution fees are charged to cover distribution, service or marketing costs.
-They usually start from 0.25% and reach a maximum of 1% of the fund’s net assets.
+They usually start at 0.25% and reach a maximum of 1% of the fund’s net assets.
 How is this fee calculated?
 It has two parts: marketing and distribution fee, which can amount up to 0.75% (maximum).
-The second part is service fees which can be maximum of 0.25%.
+The second part is service fees which can be a maximum of 0.25%.

 Sometimes there other operating expenses which we do not categorize as distribution or management fees.
 However, they also contributed to a fund’s operating costs.
 For instance: legal expenses, administrative costs, certain shareholder service expenses, accounting costs, etc.